okgrow/router-autoscroll/README.md

 Other notes
 ---------------

-This package enhances Iron Router.
-If Iron Router isn't already added to the app it does nothing (it doesn't automatically add Iron Router for you).
+This package enhances Iron Router, or Flow Router, whichever it detects, but it does not force an install of either package since its dependency is declared as `{weak: true}`.